-I believe that children can learn basic math for free anywhere.
+It’s true: you can teach kids basic math for free.
+Anytime, anywhere.
 Math is all around us, and children are born with the desire to learn.

-Parents are often worried about the cost of store-bought resources, time for creating activities, and pressure of academics.
-I hope this post can give reassurance, and a 1-page printable summary can be found at the end of the post.
+Parents are often worried about buying the best math tools and the pressure of academics.
+I hope this post can give reassurance!
+I’ve also created a 1-page printable summary that you can download at the end of the post.

 6 Important facts about teaching math to kids